School Safety

 -

-Best Practice: Develop and implement social and emotional learning modules as components of the existing health curriculum that is required for all incoming freshmen.
+Best Practice: Develop and implement social and emotional learning (SEL) modules as components of the existing health curriculum that is required for all incoming freshmen.

 -